 Program participants represent a variety of undergraduate academic majors and come from a broad range of backgrounds and experiences.
 Individuals with or without an education background or initial certification are welcome to apply.

-Operation TEACH participants earn a master’s degree from Notre Dame.
-All costs associated with graduate education are covered by the Operation TEACH program as a plan of study is individually developed for participants depending on each student’s academic background and her or his professional goals.
+Operation TEACH participants earn a Master’s degree from Notre Dame of Maryland University.
+All costs associated with graduate education are covered by the Operation TEACH program.
+A plan of study is individually developed for participants depending on each TEACHer’s academic background and his or her professional goals.

-Courses are completed in Summer, Fall, Winter and Spring semesters and degrees are conferred after two years of study.
+Courses are completed in summer, fall, winter and spring semesters and degrees are conferred upon completion of the Plan of Study.

-- Living arrangements are in furnished community houses in the Baltimore area.
-Participants live in groups of seven to nine TEACHers.
-Each participant has a private bedroom and shares common living areas, such as the kitchen and living room.
+- TEACHers live together in furnished community houses in the Baltimore and Frederick area.
+Each participant has a private bedroom and shares common living areas.

-- TEACHers are responsible for paying a small rent fee, community fund fee (covering food, utilities, fun, etc.), and any certification testing fees.
+- TEACHers are responsible for paying rent, community expenses (covering food, internet, recreation, etc.), and certification testing fees.
 Tuition, books, registration and graduation fees are paid by the program.